Gion is Kyoto's most famous historic district and the place most people think of when they say "old Japan".

 Accommodation in Gion

-The Gion area is a very good area to live in, as there is a large concentration of sights in eastern Kyoto and it is also easily accessible by bus routes.
+The Gion area is a very good area to live in, as there is a large concentration of sights in East Kyoto and it is also well served by bus routes.

 However, accommodation prices here are significantly higher than in central Kyoto.